Why Vanilla Bean is Expensive

 There are a number of factors that contribute to the high cost of vanilla beans.
 These include:

-- The supply of vanilla is limited.
-The vast majority of the world’s vanilla is produced in just a few countries, including Madagascar, Indonesia, and Tahiti.
-Any disruption to the supply chain, such as a natural disaster or political unrest, can have a significant impact on the availability and price of vanilla.
+The vast majority of the world's vanilla is produced in just a few countries, including Madagascar, Indonesia, and Tahiti.

 Check the Related Article Here